The Animal Rehab Division (ARD) is a special interest group within the Canadian Physiotherapy Association (CPA).

 The ARD embraces the ethical guidelines of the Canadian Physiotherapy Association and values the inter-relationships between the animal, animal owner/guardian, veterinarian and other animal health care providers.

-- To improve the neuromusculoskeletal health of animals
+- Improve the neuromusculoskeletal health of animals

 What is animal rehabilitation?